snrdk/Scopus_Crawler/README.md

 # Scopus_Crawler
 This code is designed to collect papers from Scopus and is intended for use in a simple project.
+The Scopus API keys personally issued to you are required.
 ## Collection Process

 The pipeline follows a two-stage collection strategy.